oopsmonk/documentation/iri/1.0/tutorials/set-up-a-reverse-proxy.md

     ```

   :::info:
-  Here, we generate use [Let's Encrypt](https://letsencrypt.org/how-it-works/) to generate the files.
+  Here, we use [Let's Encrypt](https://letsencrypt.org/how-it-works/) to generate the files.
   :::

 2. Open the `iri.conf` file